kisom/crypto_intro/pycrypto.md

 need to be done.
 However, given `ABCDABCDABCDABCD ABCDABCDABCD` an additional 4 bytes of padding would need to be added.
 A common padding scheme is to use 0x80 as the first byte of padding, with 0x00 bytes filling out the rest of the padding.
-Using the previous example:
+With padding, the previous example would look like:
 `ABCDABCDABCDABCD ABCDABCDABCD\x80\x00\x00\x00`.

-A padding function is pretty easy:
+Writing a padding function is pretty easy:

     def pad_data(data):
     	# return data if no padding is required